Strappazzon/www/.github/README.md

 ## Licensing

-The code is open source under the terms of the [MIT License](https://github.com/Strappazzon/www/blob/-/LICENSE-CODE.txt).
+The content of the website is licensed under the terms of the [CC BY-SA 4.0 License](../LICENSE-CONTENT.txt).
+Content can be found in the `/_blog`, `/_data`, `/static/blog`, `/static/img` and `/static/psd` folders.

-Content, including PSD files under `/static/psd`, is licensed under the terms of [CC BY-SA 4.0](https://github.com/Strappazzon/www/blob/-/LICENSE-CONTENT.txt) license.
+The source code is licensed under the terms of the [MIT License](../LICENSE-CODE.txt).
+Any source code snippets contained within blog posts are licensed under the MIT license.

+Some assets inside `/static/img` may not be original work of myself and therefore cannot be (re)licensed by me.
+The usage of these materials does not negatively affect the original creators' ability to market or profit from their copyrighted material.
+If you believe that copyrighted materials have been used in a way that goes beyond fair use, please [contact me](https://strappazzon.xyz/contact/).

 The website theme is based on [Person of Interest Web UI](https://github.com/Phreshhh/poi-web-ui) by Krisztián Kis ([MIT License](https://github.com/Phreshhh/poi-web-ui/blob/master/LICENSE.md)).